Corbin-Rochelle/Design-Document/README.md

 # Design-Document
-Part 1 of the project
+Part 1 of the Final Project in Methods and Tools.

 ## Group Information
 Group Number 27